Jan9103/atrea/docs/slow_start.md

 ### Transferring data between devices

-If you run the suggested environment and have the `atrea-collector` on a seperate device you will have to somehow get the data over.
+If you run the suggested environment and have the `atrea-collector` on a separate device you will have to somehow get the data over.
 If not just skip this.